Dallas Elementary School District 327: History

 In 2001 Dallas City High closed and was converted into the Great River Community Center; the city government installed additional parking in front of the former high school.
 The Dallas City area was reassigned to Nauvoo–Colusa Community Unit School District 325 for high school, so that year 70 students and all but two of the Dallas City High teachers moved to Nauvoo–Colusa High School.
 In 2007, students from the Dallas City area began attending the new Illini West High School in Carthage.

+Boundary

+The district includes Dallas City and Pontoosuc, as well as Lomax.
+In Hancock County the district includes sections of Dallas City Township, Durham Township, and Pontoosuc Township.
+In Henderson County, the district includes much of Lomax Township.